mersh-ua/DevOps_online_Kiev_2021Q4/m5/task5.2/readme.md

 # EPAM DevOps Curses
 ## Lab 5.2 UNIX / How to manage user accounts.
 Understanding file permissions (modes) in UNIX.

-<details><summary>/etc/passwd and /etc/group -</summary>
+<details><summary>/etc/passwd and /etc/group</summary>
-two main files that are used to separate privileges.
+There are two main files that are used to separate privileges.
 <p>They contain information about user and group names and their corresponding numeric identifiers (UID and GID).
 The user is a member of one or more groups. /etc/passwd contains the GID of the user's primary group, additional groups for this user are listed in /etc/group:

 ![](t5.2.passwd.group.png)